microsoft/FluidFramework/packages/dds/tree/docs/wip/treeStorage.md

 - Path: a sequence of child nodes (and/or edges) that are walked through from the root of the tree to find a specific node
 - Random Read: a query which retrieves a node from the tree without necessarily having read the nodes (e.g. parents/siblings) around it
 - Revision: a specific moment in the history of the tree.
 Every permanent change to the tree creates a new revision with a new tree state.
+- Snapshot Isolation: [A guarantee](https://en.wikipedia.org/wiki/Snapshot_isolation) that the view of some data won't change until the client is finished with its current edit.
 - Spine: a set of nodes in a tree that make up the shortest path from some node in the tree to the root node of the tree
 - Virtualization: the process of downloading or paging in specific data in a larger collection without receiving the entire collection.
 - Incrementality: the process of uploading or updating specific data in a larger collection without overwriting the entire collection.